seanieboi/assignment2/README.md

 + ajoslin.promise-tracker - This is a 3rd party javascript file that allows me to do dynamic form validation for my contact us form.
 + Responsive Design - The app is optimised for mobile, tablet and desktop.
 Where needed I used the correct angular divs to make the likes of the videos responsive.
 + Filestack Integration - Filestack is used to store the images associated with the games.
++ Full Contact Us Form - The contact form has full validation and sends the email (see below for more on sending emails)
++ Live hosting on Heroku

 ###Independent learning.
 + Modals - I ran out of time before i had a chance to implement any modals (modals are pop up pages with information).
 I looked at implementing them as a single partial or embeded in another partial